38 Carrington Street

 Our aim is to engage the public, students, local government, community groups, the arhitecture and property industry in conversation and debate on city wide issues.
 To support this conversation we’ll aim to bring the best examples of good practice and visionary projects to the city so we can observe, learn and become equally as visionary.

 38 Carrington Street is an independent partnership between Nottingham City Council, University of Nottingham, Historic England, Nottingham and Derby Society of Architect and Royal Institute of British Architects.
+Funding to reinstate the historic shopfront and fit-out the internal space was provided by the National Lottery Heritage Fund through the Carrington Street Area Townscape Heritage Scheme.
+Lighting has been sponsored by Fagerhult, with M&E fit-out sponsored by J Tomlinson.

 Exhibition and events spaces like 38 Carrington Street are often referred to as ‘Urban Rooms’ and is part of growing network throughout the UK and the world dedicated to improving our built environment.
 The project is supported by the following partners.